Looking for LGBTQ enemies to lovers books? Here are 15 LGBTQ+ Enemies to Lovers books you seriously need to read!

 7. Not Your Sidekick by C.B.
 Lee

-It follows Jessica Tran, a bisexual high school student who is resigned to a life without superpowers and decides to start an internship to improve her college applications.
+We follow bisexual high school student Jessica Tran, she is resigned to a life without superpowers.
+And she decides to start an internship to improve her college applications.
 However, she quickly discovers it’s for a supervillain with her crush Abby.

 Not Your Sidekick is a light, fluffy and fun read.
 It takes superhero tropes and gives a really refreshing take on a superhero story.
 If you enjoy urban fantasy books or ya contemporary then you should definitely read this one.
 The superhero storyline is woven seamlessly into modern everyday life.